SNN

 A team of researchers affiliated with several institutions in Canada and Denmark has found evidence that narwhals have been altering their seasonal migration patterns in response to global warming.
 In their paper published in Proceedings of the National Academy of Sciences, the group describes how they compared satellite data showing narwhal movements, with ice and temperature data in the Arctic over a 21-year period and what they learned by doing so.

-Prior research has shown that many and birds have been altering their migration patterns as the planet grows warmer.
+Prior research has shown that many land animals and birds have been altering their migration patterns as the planet grows warmer.
 But, as the researchers with this new effort note, little research has been done to find out if sea creatures are doing the same.
 To find out, they conducted a study of narwhals, which live in ice-free areas near the coasts of Russia, Canada and Greenland during the warm months and then move to deeper water in the fall, where they spend the winter.

-The work by the researchers involved studying that showed a pod of 40 narwhals migrating over the years 1997 to 2018.
+The work by the researchers involved studying satellite imagery that showed a pod of 40 narwhals migrating over the years 1997 to 2018.
 Doing so showed that the little whales with the unicorn-like horns have been altering their migration patterns.
-They have been moving their summer dates to later in the summer by approximately 10 days for each of the decades studied.
+They have been moving their summer migration dates to later in the summer by approximately 10 days for each of the decades studied.

 The researchers note that narwhals are long-lived creatures, which generally means that they are less suited to adapting to rapidly changing conditions—at least from an evolutionary perspective.
 But, because they live from 50 to 100 years, they also have the ability to learn over time.
 Most of those they studied were the same whales, and they very clearly learned to adapt on the fly.